 No player has officially blocked more shots in the history of the women's NCAA Tournament than former Baylor star Brittney Griner, who swatted away 105 over 18 games.
 Her most dominant performance came in a second-round victory over Georgetown when the 6-foot-9 standout blocked a tournament-record 14 shots.

 We know ninth-seeded Arkansas is the lowest seed ever to reach a Final Four, but Gonzaga came close to changing that in 2011.
 Playing two games on their home court and the regional in their home city of Spokane, Wash., the No. 11 Bulldogs became the lowest seed ever to reach a regional final.
-Gonzaga bested sixth-seeded Iowa, third-seeded UCLA and No. 7 Louisville before falling 83-60 to top-seeded Stanford — one step before the Final Four.
+Gonzaga bested sixth-seeded Iowa, third-seeded UCLA, and No. 7 Louisville before falling 83-60 to top-seeded Stanford — one step before the Final Four.

-There was a good chance Pat Summitt's reign as Tennessee coach would end following the 2011-12 season, since she was less than a year removed from revealing her diagnosis of early-onset Alzheimer's disease.
+There was a good chance Pat Summitt's reign as Tennessee coach would end following the 2011-12 season since she was less than a year removed from revealing her diagnosis of early-onset Alzheimer's disease.
 There was much speculation following Tennessee's loss to eventual champ Baylor, the first team to go 40-0, in the regional final that Summitt, who had already handed much of the coaching duties over to longtime assistant Holly Warlick, would decide to retire from coaching the team full time.
 She did so officially in April 2012, thus making her last game an unceremonious affair.

-In the women's game, it's commonplace for things to go the form of chalk.
+In the women's game, it's commonplace for things to go in the form of chalk.
 The top four seeds tend to be regular Final Four participants, but that was not the case in 2013.
 Seeded fifth, Louisville became the lowest seed ever to reach the national final in the tournament's history.
 In the Sweet 16 and Elite Eight, respectively, the Cardinals beat top-seeded Baylor and No. 2 Tennessee.
 They then took down second-seeded California before falling to UConn, 93-60, in the title game.

 The Connecticut dynasty was in full force at this time, and the 2014 victory over Notre Dame — in the first finals matchup of undefeated teams — officially solidified its place atop the women's college basketball hierarchy.
 With a 40-0 record and ninth national championship, the Huskies topped Tennessee for the most titles in women's NCAA Tournament history.